 Pool Plastering and Resurfacing Services

-If the finish of your Michigan pool is rough, deteriorating, or falling off, it may be time for you to get it resurfaced or re-plastered.
+If the finish of your pool is rough, deteriorating, or falling off, it may be time for you to get it resurfaced or re-plastered.
+Our harsh Michigan winters can cause all kind of damage to your gunite pool.
 Our team will remove all the old plaster and apply a brand new finish to your pool to make it look as good as new.
 Our team provides all the materials that are necessary for your pool resurfacing projects.
 No matter how extensive the project may be, we will always work tirelessly to provide a beautiful new finish for your pool.

 Marcite and Exposed Aggregate Finishes

 We provide our Michigan pool finishes in two different types of finishes: marcite and exposed aggregate.
 Exposed aggregate comes with a 10-year manufacturer’s warranty.
 It is a harder finish that is also more durable than marcite.